2xyo/bitcasa-sdk-python/README.md

 Using The Bitcasa API
 ===============
-In order to access a Bitcasa user's files, you'll need to do authorize your application with the user via our authentication exchange.
+In order to access a Bitcasa user's files, you'll need to authorize your application with the user via our authentication exchange.
 Once completed, you'll gain an access token that you can utilize for API usage.

 Examine the tests for examples of usage.